sdegutis/immaculata.dev/site/public/guides/enabling-hmr.md

 the entire runtime when the given paths change.
 This workflow is sufficient for simple scripts.

-But for more complex programs, or when some portion of the program takes a while to load (e.g. [shiki](https://shiki.matsu.io/)), or some operations are resource-expensive (e.g. loading files from disk) and to be done as few times as possible, we don't want to throw away the entire runtime when files change, but only reload files that need to be reloaded, and decache some modules.
+But for a fast development cycle, we should avoid discarding state, whether singletons, data files, or code modules, unless they change.

 Using `immaculata`, you can:

 * Load a file tree into memory and keep it updated
-* Transpile JSX/TSX modules using any code you need
 * Tell the Node.js module system to load from this tree
 * Invalidate modules when changed for re-execution
-* Invalidate modules when their dependencies change
+* Invalidate modules when any of their dependencies change
+* Optionally transpile JSX/TSX modules however you want

 A simple example of enabling HMR in Node.js: